Suspected Brazil crime gang leader killed in police clash | Law-Order

 One of Brazil's most wanted criminal suspects was killed in a police operation Saturday in Rio de Janeiro, police said.

-Wellington da Silva Braga, better known as Ecko, was believed to command so-called militia groups in more than 20 neighbourhoods.
+Wellington da Silva Braga, better known as Ecko, was believed to command so-called militia groups in more than 20 neighborhoods.

 There were no immediate reports of other injuries or arrests.

-The militia groups, usually based on former police officers, soldiers and firefighters, initially formed to combat criminal gangs in poor neighbourhoods but became deeply involved in trafficking and extortion themselves.
+The militia groups, usually based on former police officers, soldiers, and firefighters, initially formed to combat criminal gangs in poor neighborhoods but became deeply involved in trafficking and extortion themselves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)